Bronkoknorb/PyImageStream/README.md

 ### Install dependencies

-This assumes your are using Rasbian Jessie on a Raspberry Pi.
+The commands above assume your are using Rasbian Jessie on a Raspberry Pi.
 Installation of dependencies might be slightly different on other Linux distributions.
-For that please refer to the installation instructions of each of these projects.
-This has not been tested on other operating system, like Windows, but will probably work there too.
+For that please refer to the installation instructions of each of these packages.
+This project has not yet been tested on other operating system, like Windows, but should probably work there too.

 [Python 3](https://www.python.org/)

     sudo apt install python3

+PIP for installing Python packages:

+sudo apt-get install python3-pip

 [Tornado Web server](http://www.tornadoweb.org/)